ptvan/ptvan.github.io/research.md

 Another project involved collaborators at the [South African Tuberculosis Vaccine Institute](http://www.satvi.uct.ac.za/) to identify possible diagnostic biomarkers for Tuberculosis.
 I performed my own analyses while also coordinating between Seattle and Cape Town teams in integrating transcriptomic, proteomic and antibody data.

-Lastly also worked on developing a positivity call for Intracellular Cytokine Staining (ICS) data from HIV vaccine trials.
-The goal of this project is to increase accuracy of the ICS assay while reducing the number of markers required.
+Lastly I also worked on developing a positivity call for Intracellular Cytokine Staining (ICS) data from HIV vaccine trials.
+The goal of this project is to increase accuracy of the ICS assay while reducing the number of markers required for predicting outcomes.

 ### Flow cytometry & mass cytometry (2014 - 2018)